BrainStormYourWayIn/sierra/README.md

                 with cTags('#table_id') as t:          # Adding CSS from the table id t.css(font_family="Arial, Helvetica, sans-serif", border="1px solid #d1d5e8", padding='8px', width='20%')

-            p('This is a paragrah within a section, which is within a div tag and comes afer the table')
+            p("This is a paragrah within a section, which is within a div tag and comes afer the table")

     with image(src='sierra.jpg'):
         i.show()                        # Displaying an image